RangerMauve/hyperswarm-web/README.md

       iceServers: require('./ice-servers.json')
     }
   },
-  // Maximum number of peers.
-Used in both webrtc (default 5) and ws proxy config (default 24).
+  // Maximum number of peers (optional)
+  // Used in both webrtc (default 5) and ws proxy config (default 24)
-  maxPeers: 10
+  maxPeers: 10,
+  // Websocket reconnect delay in milliseconds (optional) (default 1000)
+  wsReconnectDelay: 5000
 })

 // look for peers listed under this topic